robofar/LV-Mapping/NOTE.md

 - [ ] Evaluate Chamfer distance and PSNR
 - [ ] Think about better way to predict more gaussians from the neural point in a memory efficient way (like ScaffoldGS)
 - [ ] Add BoW python for image place recognition (loop detection)
+- [ ] Add IMU, make the pose estimation more robust, use Pinochio, but add the new IMU data loader
 - [ ] The goal is RAL

 ## Useful links